 - Safety tips for adding friends:

 - On the Add Friend screen, don’t use “Find your friends,” which syncs your contacts from your phone

 - Don’t use “Nearby scan,” which gives the app permission to use Bluetooth and WiFi to find friends physically near you.
 This makes your location available for others to see as well

 - Direct messages (DM) settings:

-- You can toggle Allow direct messages from server members to block DMs from users in a server who aren’t on your friends list
+- Turn off “Allow direct messages from server members” to block DMs from users in a server who are not on your friends list

 - If you joined any servers prior to turning this off, you must adjust your DM settings individually for each server